boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/alchemer.md

 ### Preview and data import
 * Click **Preview & Connect** to connect with the configurations set.
 * The Choose Schema(s) dialog opens.
-The schema represents the key fields of JSON data retrieved from Alchemer Rest API request.
-This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
-Select required schema(s) from treeview to use in designer and click **Connect**.
+The schema represents the key fields of JSON data retrieved from the Alchemer Rest API request.
+This dialog displays a list of schemas in a treeview and its corresponding values in a grid for preview.
+Select the required schema(s) from the treeview to use in the designer and click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)

-* Now, the data design view page with selected table schema opens.
+* Now, the data design view page with the selected table schema opens.
 Drag and drop the table.
    ![Query Editor](/static/assets/working-with-datasource/data-connectors/images/common/QueryEditor.png)

 * Click **Save** to save the data source with a relevant name.

 ### Connect using custom attribute and dashboard parameter